viktor-levic/viktor-levic/README.md

 ### About me

-- 👨‍🎓 Currently I'm studying at Taras Schevchenko National University Of Kyiv.
+- 👨‍🎓 Currently I'm studying at Taras Shevchenko National University of Kyiv.

 - 📈 Faculty Of Mechanics And Mathematics/Bachelor Of Computer Mathematics/4th year student.